rawilk/profile-filament-plugin/docs/pages/profile.md

 You could also extend or replace the `ProfileInfo` Livewire [component](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) instead if you wnat full control over it.

+### Default livewire components

+The Profile Info page consists of Livewire components that provide the page's functionality.
+You can [extend, replace or remove](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) any of the components on this page.

+The default Livewire components rendered onto the Profile Info page include:

+- `Rawilk\ProfileFilament\Livewire\Profile\ProfileInfo`

 ## Use a custom profile info page

 If you'd rather use your own page class, you are free to do that too.
 You can provide a class-string of your custom profile info page class to the `profileInfoPage()` method on the plugin: